ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 |CodingEx| **Coding Exercise**

-Try the following active code which tests whether a random number is positive or equal to 0.
+Run the following active code a couple times until you see all the possible outputs.
+It prints out whether a random number is positive or equal to 0.
 Add another if statement that tests if it is a negative number.

 .. activecode:: if-relational
    :language: java